-I am committed to providing leadership to strengthen programs and policy enabling adolescents and young people, particularly in adverse settings in sub-Saharan Africa, to thrive.
-I work across sectors and disciplines, combining training and experience in health, education, prevention science, psychology, child protection, sociology, and international relations, and use a life course approach to advance well-being in the second decade of life (esp.
-10-24 years).
+As a recognized leader in global health and gender equality, I have seen programs and policies fail when they don’t account for the role and needs of young people.
+I provide leadership to strengthen programs and policy enabling young people to thrive.
+I work across sectors and disciplines, combining training and experience in health, education, prevention science, psychology, child protection, sociology, and international relations, and use a life course approach to advance well-being (particularly across the the 10-24 year period).

-- One in four individuals worldwide is between the ages of 10 and 24.
+- One in four people worldwide is between the ages of 10 and 24.
 In many countries, children make up more than half of the population (according to the Population Reference Bureau).

 - Young people are disproportionately affected by preventable or treatable health issues, including mental disorders, violence (including child marriage before the age of 18), complications from pregnancy and childbirth, and HIV/AIDS.

-- While global health programming is often focused on young children (under 5) and maternal needs, increasing youth unemployment serves as a reminder of the importance of upholding the rights of children of all ages and renewing attention toward the healthy development of adolescent and youth.
+- While global health programming is often focused on young children (under 5) and maternal needs, increasing youth unemployment highlights the need to uphold the rights of children of all ages and renew attention toward the healthy development of adolescent and youth.

-- Additionally, improving maternal and child health and economic development will not happen in the absence of increased focus on young people, who are the parents and leaders of tomorrow.
+- Additionally, improving maternal and child health and economic development will not happen in the absence of increased focus on young people, who are the leaders and parents of tomorrow.

-- Gender inequality often compounds the multiple vulnerabilities and barriers young people face.
+- Gender inequality compounds vulnerabilities and barriers young people face.

 - At the Bill & Melinda Gates Foundation, I work within the Gender Equality Division and led the adolescent health and well-being work stream of a new partnership with UNICEF to advance the agenda for addressing the needs of young people within both organizations